 We didn’t see many horses at this market so this mare and foal were particularly striking.
 We later saw their owner walking them down to the parking lot.
 It was hard to tell if he was the new owner and had just made a purchase or the original salesman walking them away from the incoming crowds.
 The foal was getting very nervous and it could be they just needed a quieter corner to make a good sale.

 People selling pigs seemed to do so from the main entrance.
 They all had something in common – huge sows on leads.
 Honestly, it seemed more likely that the sow could have just pulled on the human and made their escape if they could have understood what was going on.
-Some farmers were pulling squealing piglets around and we can only assume they were selling them to grow bigger or to be served as lechon or roasted suckling pig.
+Some farmers were pulling squealing piglets around and we can only assume they were selling them to grow bigger or to be served as lechón (roasted suckling pig).

-There were vendors selling everything from colorful ropes, to kitchen supplies, to these lovely wool blankets.
+There were vendors selling everything from colorful ropes to kitchen supplies to lovely wool blankets.
 After we purchased two of these locally made blankets, the vendor next door jokingly talked about this family going home rich.
-Obviously we were sold blankets at the gringo price of $10 a piece, a bargain for us and lot of money for this family.
-Notice hat covered with a plastic shopping bag… the mist was heavy and several people were protecting their head gear in this unique way.
+Obviously we were sold blankets at the gringo price of $10 apiece, a bargain for us and a lot of money for this family.
+In the photo, notice the hat covered with a plastic shopping bag.
+The mist was heavy and several people were protecting their headgear in this unique way.

-Chickens came in all shapes and sizes, from fully grown chickens to the tiniest fluffiest birds you could possibly imagine.
+Chickens came in all shapes and sizes, from fully grown chickens to the tiniest fluffiest chicks you could possibly imagine.
 And everything in between.
-They came in boxes, in cages, and held in bundles from the hands of the vendor herself.
+They came in boxes, in cages, and in bundles hanging from the hands of the vendor herself.
 You can imagine that some people were buying chicks to raise themselves and others were buying chickens to slaughter at home later that afternoon.